 The 20 point agreement / 18 point agreement is between made between TWO countries ( Malaya and Sabah / Malaya and Sarawak).
 The point was stated in Malaysia Agreement 1963.

 Read the original Malaysian Agreement 1963.

-Sabah and sarawak must NEVER give up on this agreement as it provides us with more autonomy.
-The founding fathers has the foresight to see the greed of West Malaysian and sadly for Sabah since UMNO has come in and rule Sabah it has lost most of its autonomy. sarawak should continue to fight to uphold the 18 points agreement.
+Sabah and Sarawak must NEVER give up on this agreement as it provides us with more autonomy.
+The founding fathers have the foresight to see the greed of West Malaysian and sadly for Sabah since UMNO has come in and rule Sabah it has lost most of its autonomy.
+Sarawak should continue to fight to uphold the 18 points agreement.
 Those leaders from Sabah & Sarawak MUST insist that any Government SHALL respect and enforce the 18/20 point agreement when they do come into power.

-Probably it would be good initiative to trace this document back in the UK to find more detail on the intent, spirit, process and even minutes of discussion leading to the signing of these agreement.
+Probably it would be a good initiative to trace this document back in the UK to find more detail on the intent, spirit, process and even minutes of discussion leading to the signing of this agreement.

-A memorandum for House of Lords in UK
+A memorandum for House of Lords in the UK

-Where is the Cobbold commission report now – probably in UK too.
+Where is the Cobbold commission report now – probably in the UK too?
 Malaya would never want to show it because the result is 33% want Malaysia, 33% do not want Malaysia and 33% undecided.
 How they concluded that Sabah and Sarawak should join Malaysia based on the statistics only “Allah” know.
-The British has some explaining to do to both Sarawak and sabah.
-Maybe a memorandum should be sent to the House of Lord to ask for explanation on the matter.
+The British have some explaining to do to both Sarawak and Sabah.
+Maybe a memorandum should be sent to the House of Lord to ask for an explanation on the matter.
 What is the agreement all about?

 Point 1: Religion